 Understanding the Payments screen

 The Payments screen is where you can process payments, split checks, and finalize a transaction.
 Enter the Payments screen by tapping Pay from the Register screen.
 Note that it's only possible to enter the Payments screen once the transaction contains order items.
 The Payments screen includes the following components:

 - Order summary: This is the left-hand side of the screen that displays an overview of the check.
 If you're in Direct Sale mode, the Order Summary will display the entire order for payment.
 If you're in Table Service mode, you have the option to view and split the order by items, covers, or seats.

 - Total: This is the total amount due for the order.
 It displays below the Order summary.
 If you're in Table Service mode and select a few items for payment, view the item selection beside Total selected.

-- Payment methods: The center of your Payments screen includes possible payments types (as configured from the Back Office).
-By default, payment methods display in a scrollable column.
+- Payment Methods: By default, payment methods display in a scrollable column.
 You can choose to enable Show condensed view for all the payment method buttons to display at once.
 Payment methods allow you to specify how the order is being paid for.

-- Payment amount: the right-hand side of the screen displays your payments info.
-By default, the payment amount represents the amount due for the selected order or order items.
+- Payment amount: By default, the payment amount represents the amount due for the selected order or order items.
 If your guests pay in partial amounts (for instance, partly in cash and partly with a credit card), add the payment by selecting Payment amount and inputting the partial payment amount in the pop-up window.